nire0510/notejs/README.md

 6. To delete an existing note:
 `note delete NOTE`

+7. If your repository is a mess and you want to delete all your notes:
+`note delete-all`

-7. In any case your session expires, you have to login in order to be able to use all features:
+8. In any case your session expires, you have to login in order to be able to use all features:
 `note login USERNAME PASSWORD`

+9. Forgot with which user you are logged in?
+`note me`

-8. Working on a public computer? make sure you logout after finish working:
+10. Working on a public computer? make sure you logout after finish working:
 `note logout`

+11. When you think it's time to say goodbye, run this command to delete all your notes and username
+`note unregister`

 ## Limitations
 * Currently, each user is allowed to create up to 100 notes (it may change in the near future)